No credit card required.

 A simple Mac app to import, share, archive, and edit video footage from your old camcorders.
 Support for MiniDV, HDV, Video8, Hi8 and Digital8 (D8) tape formats.

-There is a known issue with Canon camcorders and LifeFlix with macOS Catalina.
+There is a known issue with Canon camcorders and LifeFlix.
 The audio will not be imported if you simply click "Import".
 To learn how work around this limitation please go here.